ShubhamJoshi-dev/DashainWebsite/README.md

 ## 🙏 Acknowledgments

-- Traditional Nepalese festival imagery
+- Traditional Dashain imagery and cultural information
-- Community contributions and feedback
-- Open source libraries and tools used

-## 📞 Support

-For support and questions:
-- Create an issue on GitHub
-- Check the documentation
-- Review the FAQ section
+- Nepal's rich cultural heritage
+- The global Nepalese community

 ---

-**🪔 शुभ दशैं!
-Happy Dashain! 🌼**

-Made with ❤️ for celebrating Nepal's rich cultural heritage.
+**शुभ दशैं! 🪔🌼**

+*May this Dashain bring joy, prosperity, and victory to all!*